Map existing bus service

 20. Explore your map.
 Try reordering the block group layers to gain a different perspective on the distribution of the variables.

-Contents pane and map with three transparent colors overlaid
+Map with three transparent colors overlaid

 Assess the map for future expansion sites